jocelynting/jocelynting/README.md

 ## Hello There! 👋

-I'm Jocelyn, a passionate iOS developer with over 6 years of experience.
-Currently pursuing a graduate degree at Northeastern University.
+I’m Jocelyn, a software engineer focused on iOS and full-stack development, currently pursuing my M.S. at Northeastern University.

 **About Me:**